Polynomial bounds for surfaces in cusped 3-manifolds

 If we do not require meridianal incompressibility, the number of ways is at most:

 \end{corollary}

-\begin{proof} Note first that $Y$, $\Pi$, and $L$ satisfy Assumptions~\ref{ManifoldProj} and~\ref{CellularRep}.
+\begin{proof} Note first that $L$ is a weakly generalized alternating link, with infinite representativity because $\Pi$ has no compression discs in $Y$.
+Note also that $Y$, $\Pi$, and $L$ satisfy Assumptions~\ref{ManifoldProj} and~\ref{CellularRep}.
 Thus \refthm{MainCount} and \refthm{NotMeridIncompr} will apply, once we determine a value for $X$.
 The chunk decomposition consists of two chunks of the form $F\times I$.
 Any embedded essential surface in $Y-N(L)$ with boundary on $N(L)$, when isotoped into normal form, will have boundary on only one side of the chunk, namely the boundary component of $F\times I$ that meets the diagram $\pi(L)$.
 Then \refthm{Waldhausen} implies that such a surface is boundary parallel when orientable, hence uniquely determined by its boundary curves, with the surface lying on at most two sides of a component of the boundary curve.
 For these manifolds, we may set $X=2$. \end{proof}

 \begin{question} Consider a 3-manifold $\Sigma$ with a fixed set $S$ of curves on $\bdy\Sigma$.
 Suppose $Z$ is an incompressible (but not neccessarily boundary incompressible) surface of genus $g$, and $\bdy Z=S$.
 For which families of 3-manifolds $\Sigma$ does there exists an upper bound on the number of isotopy classes of embeddings of $Z$ that is a constant or depends only on $g$? \end{question}